theowenyoung/archive-actionsflow/docs/triggers.md

 - `max_items_count`, optional, the trigger's results max length, the default value is `undefined`, it means the trigger will trigger all items
 - `should_deduplicate`, optional, `boolean`, if the trigger's results should be dedeplicate, the default value is decided by the trigger, you can force to override it.
 - `force`, optional, `boolean`, whether to force data to be updated, if `true`, the trigger will ignore cache, and last update time.
 The default value is `false`
+- `continue-on-error`, optional, `boolean`, Set to `true`, Actionsflow will generate a `outcome: true` workflow from failing when a trigger fails.
+The default valude is `false`, Actionsflow will ignore the trigger if there is any fails for this time.
 - `log_level`, optional, `string`, log level for trigger, the default value is `info`, you can use `trace`, `debug`, `info`, `warn`, `error`

 # Context and expression syntax for Actionsflow triggers